-Adapted by David Bruckner (The Signal, Southbound) from Adam Nevill’s critically acclaimed novel of the same name, The Ritual is a brilliantly self-aware and a beautifully acted British horror movie.
-Centring around themes of redemption, guilt and the fear of the unknown, the film delves into our innermost fears and raw emotion to tell a truly terrifying story without ever taking itself too seriously.
-With an expertly judged tone and at times hilarious dialogue, The Ritual succeeds where many have failed before it, by offering a simple premise with a deeply complex narrative.
+This brilliantly self-aware and a beautifully acted British horror movie is Adapted by David Bruckner (The Signal, Southbound) from Adam Nevill’s critically acclaimed novel of the same name.
+Centring around themes of redemption, guilt and the fear of the unknown, The Ritual delves deep into our innermost fears and raw emotions to tell a truly terrifying story.

-The seemingly friendly jabs and laddish banter suddenly turn into blame and recrimination when the group find themselves lost deep in the forest unable to find their way out.
-After a night in an abandoned cabin, the group start to believe that there is something altogether evil haunting their dreams and hunting them in real life.
-Facing up to his own fears, Luke must find a way to help his friends out of this mess and hopefully start to finally forgive himself for not stepping in to help he murdered friend.
+The seemingly friendly jabs and laddish banter suddenly turn into blame and recrimination when the hapless foursome find themselves unable to find a way out of the wilderness.
+After a night in an abandoned cabin, the group starts to believe that there is something evil haunting their dreams and hunting them in real life.

 Spall puts in a genuinely impressive turn as a man tortured by his own conscience, while the rest of the cast are equally impressive as the jovial happy-go-lucky lads who find themselves in extraordinary circumstances.
-Troughton in particular does a great job as cocksure spoilt city bod Dom who is all bravado and reprehensible banter until things start to go terribly wrong.
+Troughton in particular does a great job as cocksure city bod Dom.

-Bruckner, aided by Joe Barton’s brilliantly realistic dialogue, does a fantastic job in highlighting all the right themes, without ever resorting to the facile in order to drive the idea home.
-Playing with the whole “cabin in the woods” horror genre, mixed with what is generally referred to as “pagan folk horror” a la The Wicker Man, the film manages to install a real sense of unease and genuine terror in its audiences, which is no mean feat.
+Bruckner, aided by Joe Barton’s brilliantly realistic dialogue, does a fantastic job in highlighting all the right themes, without ever resorting to facile tropes in order to drive the idea home.
+Playing with the whole “cabin in the woods” horror genre, mixed with a generous dose of “pagan folk horror”, the film manages to install a real sense of unease and genuine terror in its audiences, which is no mean feat.